Derbyshire Women cricket team

 The Derbyshire Women's cricket team is the women's representative cricket team for the English historic county of Derbyshire.
-They play their home games at various grounds across the county, and are captained by Lauren Tuffrey.
-In 2019, they competed in Division 3 of the final season of the Women's County Championship, and have since competed in the Women's Twenty20 Cup.
-They are partnered with the regional side Lightning.
+They play their home games at various grounds across the county, and are captained by Adrianna Darlow.
+In 2019, they competed in Division 3 of the final season of the Women's County Championship, and have since competed in the Women's Twenty20 Cup, which they won in 2024.
+They were formerly partnered with the regional side The Blaze.

 History

 Women's County Championship

 Derbyshire Women joined the Women's County Championship for its inaugural season in 1997, in which they won Division 3 and were promoted.
 They played in Division 2 for two seasons, before being relegated in 1999; however, they bounced straight back and were promoted the following season, winning five out of five games.
 After being relegated again in 2002, Derbyshire ended up in the County Challenge Cup in 2004, the competition a tier below the County Championship.
 Derbyshire performed well here, just missing out on promotion in 2005 and 2006 before finally achieving it in 2007.
 Over the next 10 years, Derbyshire remained in the lowest division of the County Championship, before being promoted in 2016 to Division Two, finishing just three points ahead of Durham.
 They were relegated two seasons later, in 2018, before finishing 2nd in Division 3A in the final season of the Championship, 2019.